-The plain Cavesson is considered to be the classic among the riding nosebands.
+The Cavesson is considered to be the classic among the riding nosebands.
 It consists only of a noseband, which is placed about two inches under your horse's cheekbone.
 This noseband is suitable for almost all horses.
 It prevents the horse from opening its mouth too much, but allows active chewing on the bit.

-There is no alternative to the plain Cavesson if your horse is ridden on a curb bit or Pelham, i.e. bits that are fitted with a chin chain.
-In this case an additional strap on your horse's chin is absolutely out of the question and the plain Cavesson is the right choice.
+There is no alternative to the Cavesson noseband if your horse is ridden on a curb bit or Pelham, i.e. bits that are fitted with a chin chain.
+In this case an additional strap on your horse's chin is absolutely out of the question and the Cavesson is the right choice.

 The so-called crank noseband is similar to the plain Cavesson noseband.
 However, the crank noseband is usually more padded and has buckles that make it easier to fasten.
 This can be very comfortable for your horse, as it minimises the risk of skin being pinched when closing the noseband.
 Unfortunately, some riders abuse the power of the buckles to tighten the crank noseband extremely tightly.
 Of course, this noseband must not be used in this way.